stinger101mg/ps4jb702/README.md

 # PS4jb702

-PS4 Jailbreak for Firmware 7.02
+PS4 Jailbreak for The Firmware 7.02

 ## Steps